VerndaraEmerald/Portfolio/README.md

 # Brief
 Cherissame amis.
-This portfolio compiles all of my assignments and personal projects demonstrative of my technical skills.
+This portfolio for Keanu Hua at CSULB compiles all of my assignments and personal projects demonstrative of my technical skills.
 For quick checking, I have placed representative files in this front page, described below.
 For deeper checking, each category contains every assignment/project.
 Categories include:

 * Applied Regression Analysis: Fall 2023 with Dr. Olga Korosteleva at CSULB.
 Uses R, Python, and SAS.
 * Data Analysis with SAS: Fall 2023 with Dr. Olga Korosteleva at CSULB.